MediaComem/comem-archidep/ex/minesweeper-deployment.md

 ### :boom: Updating your fork of the repository

-If changes are made to the original repository after you have started the exercise, these changes will not automatically be included into your fork of the repository.
+If changes (e.g. bugfixes) are made to the original repository after you have started the exercise, these changes will not automatically be included into your fork of the repository.
 You can follow this procedure to update it.

 **On your local machine:**